sohit-agarwal/Wexflow/README.md

         - A period which is necessary for the periodic launchType.
 It is a timeSpan in this format dd.hh:mm:ss.
 For example the period 00.00:02:00 will launch the workflow every 2 minutes.
-        - The enable option which allows to enable or disable a workflow.
+        - The enabled option which allows to enable or disable a workflow.
           The possible values are true or false.
       - A Tasks section which contains the tasks that will be executed by the workflow one after the other.